Marine combat veteran kills 12 in rampage at California bar

 Authorities said he had no criminal record, but in April officers were called to his home, where deputies found him angry and acting irrationally.
 The sheriff said officers were told he might have PTSD because of his military service.
 A mental health specialist met with him and didn’t feel he needed to be hospitalized.

-His wife, Julie Hanson, said they consulted a neighbor before deciding to make the call and were concerned Long would harm himself or his mother.

-"Somebody has missed something here," she said.
-"This woman has to know that this child needed help."
+“Somebody has missed something here,” his wife, Julie Hanson, said.
+“This woman has to know that this child needed help.”

 Long was armed with a Glock 21, a .45-caliber pistol designed to hold 10 rounds plus one in the chamber, according to the sheriff.
 But it had an extended magazine — one capable of holding more ammunition — that is illegal in California, Dean said.

-Sheriff's Sgt.
+Sheriff’s Sgt.
 Ron Helus and a passing highway patrolman arrived at the club around 11:20 p.m. in response to several 911 calls, heard gunfire and went inside, the sheriff said.
-Helus was immediately shot, Dean said.
+Helus was shot immediately, Dean said.

 The highway patrolman pulled Helus out, then waited as a SWAT team and other officers arrived.
 Helus died at a hospital.